caperuisseau/Lcode-linux/README.md

 download Xcode on your appstore
 # what else
 i use pyqt5 and not pyqt6 but i will try a day
+# why renaming from Ycode to Lcode
+Ycode was already used several times and Lcode (l for linux) wasn't